blueOkiris/y-craft/README.md

 # Y-Craft

-NOTE: NOT READY FOR PRODUCTION.
-WAIT FOR v1.0.0!

 ## Description

 A Rust port of the [x-craft](https://github.com/blueOkiris/x-craft/) engine.
 This is where the ongoing development of the engine will be.
 X-Craft is a dead project.